 At just a few bucks, the price tag on this drugstore standout can’t be beaten.
-But despite the wallet-friendly price, you still get all of the same benefits of many other pricier shampoos.
-Think a sulfate-free, silicone-free, paraben-free formula that has conditioning coconut, jojoba, and macadamia oils, plus strengthening proteins and B vitamins to keep your curls healthy.
+But despite the wallet-friendly price, you still get all of the same benefits as many other pricier shampoos.
+See: A sulfate-free, silicone-free, paraben-free formula that has conditioning coconut, jojoba, and macadamia oils, plus strengthening proteins and B vitamins to keep your curls looking healthy.